EPCCed/archer-gpu-course/exercises/cuda-optimise/README.md

 You are provided with a working but slow CUDA implementation of the reconstruction algorithm.

-First of all, let’s compile and run the code.
+First of all, let's compile and run the code.
 The code is set up to run the algorithm on both the GPU and the CPU.
 It compares the outputs from the two runs to verify correctness, and then displays timings for each run.